MarjieVolk/InfiniteBasement/README.md

 ## Controls

 -   WASD/arrows to move.
--   Mouse to control camera and click on things.
+-   Mouse to control camera.
+-   E/left-click to interact with things.

 ## Tools and assets used